 Why is that?
 With so much guidance so close at hand, why is successful money management so difficult for so many?

 I believe it’s because too many people aren’t clear about the purpose of their lives.
-They’re living reactive lives, bouncing from one popular message about what matters to another.
+They’re living reactive lives, bouncing from one tempting use of money to another.

 The only way to understand the purpose of money is to understand the purpose of life.
 And the only way to manage money effectively is to orient our use of money around our life purpose.

 The English writer Samuel Johnson once said, “People need to be reminded more often than they need to be instructed.”